zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/3teardown/teardown.md

     ![The compartment is shown as deleted](./images/deleted_compartment.png " ")

-You have now torn down all the resources you created for the Siebel Marketplace Instance and its Environments.
+You have now removed all the resources you created for the PeopleSoft Marketplace environment.

-Congratulations on Completing the Siebel Move and Improve Workshop; well done you! :)

 ## Acknowledgements